salah0250/Projet_MBDS_.NET/README.md

 Malheureusement, nous n'avons pas pu terminer toutes les fonctionnalités de gestion du jeu côté serveur.
 En raison de cette limitation, nous avons décidé de proposer les deux versions du jeu :

-# Game & GameServer

-# Features Implemented

-1. **Single-User Compatibility**
--Current Setup: The game currently supports only one player per session.
-2. **Login System**
--Authentication: Players authenticate with a username and password.
--Unique Username Selection: Each player can choose a unique username to participate in the game.
-3. **Ready Check**
--Functionality: A ready-check system ensures that all players confirm they are ready before the game starts.

-#    Game Server
-*Branch GameServer*
-**Console-Based Server**
-1. Server Type: A console application acts as the game server, coordinating player actions and managing game flow.
-2. Communication Protocol: TCP is used to handle communication between players and the server.
-**Serialization Issue**
--Current Limitation: The server's synchronization functionality is currently limited due to a serialization issue with MessagePack.

-#  Game Flow
-Game Start
-1. Player Readiness: All players must confirm readiness for the game to start.
-2. Role Assignment: The server assigns one player as the Game Master (GM) and informs each participant of their roles.

-## Game Master (GM) Functionality
-Cell Selection: The GM chooses a target cell on the game grid for players to click

 # Jeu & Serveur de Jeu
 ## Fonctionnalités Implémentées
 1.Compatibilité Mono-Utilisateur